MicrosoftDocs/VBA-Docs/api/Publisher.Attachment.Delete.md

 When you delete a member of a collection, the collection is immediately refreshed, meaning that its  **Count** property is reduced by one and its members are reindexed.
 To access the member that previously followed the deleted member in the collection, you must use its new index value.

-To delete all attachments to the current e-mail merge message, use the  **[ClearAll](Publisher.Attachments.ClearAll.md)** method of the **Attachments** collection.
+To delete all attachments to the current email merge message, use the  **[ClearAll](Publisher.Attachments.ClearAll.md)** method of the **Attachments** collection.

 ## Example

-The following Microsoft Visual Basic for Applications (VBA) macro shows how to delete an attachment to the message in an e-mail merge.
+The following Microsoft Visual Basic for Applications (VBA) macro shows how to delete an attachment to the message in an email merge.
 The code deletes the attachment at the first index position in the  **Attachments** collection and then prints the name of the deleted attachment and the number of current attachments to the message in the **Immediate** window.

-Before running this code, ensure that there is at least one attachment to the current e-mail merge message.
+Before running this code, ensure that there is at least one attachment to the current email merge message.